sshtools/forker/forker-wrapper/README.md

                                                the wrapper to attempt to restart
                                                it.
 By default,this is set to 0, 1 and 2.
 See also 'restart-on'
+  -s,--setenv <arg>                            Set an environment on the wrapped
+                                               process.
+This is in the format
+                                               NAME=VALUE.
+The option may be
+				                               specified multiple times to specify
+				                               multiple environment variables.
   -t,--timeout <arg>                           How long to wait since the last
                                                'ping' from the launched
                                                application before considering